foleyb25/theme-generator/README.md

 To fix this, the image could be downloaded and saved in a file server (preffered), or in your backend directory (just make sure to remove the old image or your project directory will get hefty).
 Once downloaded run the image through [image compression library](https://www.npmjs.com/package/imagemin) and save it.

 Please reach out to me for more info on this if you are curious.
-My email can be found on my [Github](https://github.com/foleyb25) or you can find me on [Linkedin](https://www.linkedin.com/in/brian-foley-456624196/)
+My contact information is at the top.

 ### Authorization error trying to load images after some time